caddyserver/website/src/docs/markdown/running.md

 - The default [config storage location](/docs/conventions#configuration-directory) (for the auto-saved JSON config, primarily useful for the `caddy-api` service) will be in `/var/lib/caddy/.config/caddy`.

+### Local HTTPS with systemd

+When using Caddy for local development with HTTPS, you might use a [hostname](/docs/caddyfile/concepts#addresses) like `localhost` or `app.localhost`.
+This enables [Local HTTPS](/docs/automatic-https#local-https) using Caddy's local CA to issue certificates.

+Since Caddy runs as the `caddy` user when running as a service, it won't have permission to install its root CA certificate to the system trust store.
+To do this, run [`sudo caddy trust`](/docs/command-line#caddy-trust) to perform installation.

+If you want other devices to connect to your server when using the [`internal` issuer](/docs/caddyfile/directives/tls#internal), you will need to install the root CA certificate on those devices as well.
+You can find the root CA certificate at `/var/lib/caddy/.local/share/caddy/pki/authorities/local/root.crt`.
+Many web browsers now use their own trust store (ignoring the system's trust store), so you may also need to install the certificate manually there as well.

 ### Overrides